Almond Flour Peanut Butter Cookies

 Recipe tips and variations

-• If you’d like to make these cookies without peanut butter, you can substitute it with almond butter or tahini.
+• If you’d like to make these cookies without peanut butter, I’ve had success with almond butter (for my peanut-allergic niece) and tahini.
 Ensure that they are smooth and slightly drippy in texture.

 Storage instructions